Susan-Calvin/Susan-Calvin/README.md

 - 👋 Hi, I’m Ludmila Vishnyak
 - 🌱 I’m currently learning how to parse data from websites
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/ludmila-vishnyak/)
-- :bulb: Here is a portfolio of my favourite project complted by me during the Practicum 100 course:
+- :bulb: Here is a portfolio of my favourite projects:

 # Analytics-projects
 Projects completed during Practicum 100 course.
-The full notebooks are available at the links below.
+The full notebooks are available on the links below.

 ## Graduation projects:
 | № | Projects   | Description                                                    | Tools |